Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-The axial and pseudoscalar form factors suffer from the general problem of an ill-defined $\gamma_5$ in dimensional regularization.
-While for the non-singlet contributions we can safely use a naive anticommuting $\gamma_5$, this is no longer possible for the singlet contributions.
-We discuss general aspects of this issue and possible solutions in ~\ref{sec:remarks-regul-gamm}.
+The axial and pseudo-scalar form factors suffer from the general problem of an ill-defined $\gamma_5$ in dimensional regularization.
+While we can safely use a naive anticommuting $\gamma_5$ for the non-singlet contributions, this is no longer possible for the singlet contributions.
+We discuss general aspects of this issue and possible solutions in Section D.\ref{sec:remarks-regul-gamm}.